antfu/lightroom-camera-lock-plugin/README.md

 ## Installation

-Simple download this repo and unzip it.

 The plugin is installed via the Lightroom plugin manager.

+[Download](https://github.com/antfu/lightroom-camera-lock-plugin/archive/master.zip) this repo and unzip it.

 1. Move `camera-lock.lrplugin` to a convenient location of your own choosing.
 2. Open Lightroom's plugin manager from the File menu.